by Eleanor Goldfield

 And I didn't even mention some of the more obvious ones like Karl Marx, or a personal favorite, Spinoza – or hey, how about Jesus.
 Indeed, I've only gone back a hundred or so years in a history that spans roughly 6,000 years.
 And I've only mentioned ones that already have a presence on today's search engines.
 There are thousands, millions more throughout the ages that won't show up in our digital encyclopedias; purely analog characters whose names are zephyrs in ancient family trees, echoes in forgotten tongues, buried deep for safety, for getting...a cast who circles the spotlight, their contributions visible only in the differences, the fact that things got better, that they did not stay the same – a fluid presence in the liminal space of history.

 Of course this doesn't mean that all Jews are radicals – just like all Christians aren't supporters of so-called nice Christian society.
 After all, Jews founded the colonialist apartheid state of Israel while fellow Jews fought against Zionism and the anti-Semitic belief that we only belong in one place.
-The poster you see in some of these images is a 1918 Jewish Labor Bund anti-Zionist poster and translates to “wherever we live, that's our homeland!”
+The poster you see in one of the images in this piece is a 1918 Jewish Labor Bund anti-Zionist poster and translates to “wherever we live, that's our homeland!”
 Zionism, like anti-Zionism has a home in Jewish communities.
 Likewise inside that spectrum there are liberal Jews who think it's radical to suggest universal healthcare, and feel that Netanyahu's biggest crime is making shitty poster boards.
 We are not a monolith, that's for damn sure.

 My argument is not that being Jewish guarantees you'll be a radical who fights for justice and an end to oppression.
 My argument is rather that to be Jewish is to have a cultural and historical predisposition to radicalism.
 It is etched into your DNA.
 Whether you embrace it is entirely up to each person individually – but you can't do a damn thing about it being there.
 It is in our teachings as much as it is in our bodies and in our cultures, passed down and reborn with each new generation – the future of a history marked by survival, loss, despair, joy and hope.
 A borderless light that no darkness can take, resistance to fascists and hate.
 A sprawling tree of life whose roots run eternal and cross all the barriers that have tried to sever us, hem us in.
 In this sense too, we recognize that to be a Jew is to be universal – in a cosmopolitan sense but also more importantly in that anarchistic sense of global solidarity.
 As musician Daniel Kahn put it in his brilliant and tear-jerking song The Jew in You, “As the world becomes like Babylon, we all become like Jews.
 When Zion will be dead and gone, the promise will come true.
 Babylon is everywhere and Zion is in you, so learn to take it with you.
 Learn to be a Jew.”